rullionsolutions/diamond/README.md

      separators, with the text between them interpreted as nodes or edges, as per 2.6 above.
   4. However, by convention, each line should represent either (a) one node alone, (b) two nodes joined by an edge, (c) a node and an edge, joining the node to the next line, or (d) a sequence of short nodes and edges.
+  5. It should be possible to annotate a node or an edge within the diagram markdown.